Emotional Support Squirrel A No-Go On Frontier Flight

 And airlines say they have been compelled to do so.

-Earlier this month, Frontier announced a new policy set to go in effect Nov.
-1, that includes limiting emotional support animals to just cats and dogs.
-Miniature horses are also permitted as trained service animals.
-(Note: squirrels were not allowed even under the old policy.)
+Earlier this month, Frontier announced a new policy set to go into effect Nov.
+1 that includes limiting emotional support animals to just cats and dogs.
+Miniature horses also are permitted as trained service animals.
+(Note: Squirrels were not allowed even under the old policy.)

-Other airlines have also been cracking down, including United, Delta and American Airlines, which earlier this year tightened their rules including requiring behavior training for the animals.
+Other airlines also have been cracking down, including United, Delta and American Airlines, which earlier this year tightened their rules, including requiring behavior training for the animals.

 Delta said it "carries approximately 700 service or support animals daily — nearly 250,000 annually. ...
 Customers have attempted to fly with comfort turkeys, gliding possums known as sugar gliders, snakes, spiders and more."